Research

 We have collected published soil BVOC measurement data and derived a few emissions dependencies on environmental variables.

-My master student Nick Zhang from the University of Stockholm is currently modelling soil BVOC emissions from one of the Swedish forest sites.
+The exchange student Jason Chen from Hokkaido Universitym, Japan is currently modelling soil BVOC emissions from one of the Swedish forest sites.

 Feel free to contact me if you have new measurement data or want to know more about the modelling :)